Sun-Mountain/knockoutjs_notes_lists-collections/README.md

 This code uses two new bindings, `options` and `optionsText`, which together control both the set of available items in a dropdown list, and which object property (in this case, `mealName`) is used to represent each item on screen.

+We've got some great OOP going, but now let's add some custom